Wu-CL-0624/TLANet/README.md

 ## Suggested Data Availability Statement

 The raw ECG data analyzed in this study are publicly available from the MIT-BIH Arrhythmia Database on PhysioNet.
-The source code, preprocessing scripts, train/validation split files, baseline implementations, trained model weights, and experimental result files supporting the findings of this study are available at `[repository URL or DOI]`.
+The source code, preprocessing scripts, train/validation split files, baseline implementations, trained model weights, and experimental result files supporting the findings of this study are available at `https://github.com/Wu-CL-0624/TLANet`.
 The computational environment uses Python 3.8, PyTorch 1.13, and CUDA 11.8, as specified in this repository.

 ## Citation